 We started by hearing their biggest sourcing success stories.
-We loved reading their most creative email subject lines.
+We loved reading their best recruiting email subject lines.
 We were surprised to learn what most people get wrong about sourcing.
-And that's not all.
+And that’s not all.
 Over the last few months, our Sourcing Squad has been generous enough to share the extensive knowledge they’ve gleaned after years and years in the recruiting industry.
 But alas, this marks our final week with them.

 To switch things up in this last post, we decided to take a different approach.
 We asked our Squad to open up, to tell us about their biggest, most glaring sourcing mistake.
 Here’s the question we posed: “Can you tell us your biggest sourcing snafu?
 What did you learn from it?”.
 To see the stories they shared, read below!

 Lou Adler, CEO and Founder at the Adler Group

 Sending candidates to the hiring manager, none of whom stick.
 You then continue to send in more candidates from your ATS in the hopes that your luck will finally yield some results.
 Early in my career, this was a common experience.
 However, I quickly learned that by defining the job as a series of performance objectives and getting the hiring manager to agree they should meet anyone who could do this work, I could get a 3X productivity boost.